LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Received Second worker thread on thread: 11
 ```

-Note that the handler passed to `Subscribe` was called back on the same thread that made the call to `OnNext`.
+In each case, the handler passed to `Subscribe` was called back on the same thread that made the call to `subject.OnNext`.
 This is straightforward and efficient.
 However, things are not always this simple.

 ## Timed invocation

 Some notifications will not be the immediate result of a source providing an item.
-For example, Rx offers a [`Delay`] operator, which time shifts the delivery of items.
+For example, Rx offers a [`Delay`](12_Timing.md#delay) operator, which time shifts the delivery of items.
 This next example is based on the preceding one, with the main difference being that we no longer subscribe directly to the source.
 We go via `Delay`:

 ```cs
 Console.WriteLine($"Main thread: {Environment.CurrentManagedThreadId}");